Probing the large-scale magnetic field inside the Sun from three decades of observed surface magnetograms: Magnetogram data, assimilation and the 3D Dynamo model

-Figure~\ref{Fig:assimilated_magnetogram_mdi_hmi} shows examples of the assimilated $B_r$ from MDI and HMI, along with their corresponding weight functions.
-An important reason for choosing the value of $\alpha$ in this way is to minimize noise.
+Figure~\ref{Fig:assimilated_magnetogram_mdi_hmi}(a,b) and (c,d) show examples of the reduced radial magnetic field ($B_{r, reduced}$) from MDI and HMI, respectively, along with their corresponding weight functions.
+An important reason for choosing the value of $W$ in this way is to minimize noise.
 For MDI, the noise amplitude is highest in the southwest part of the disk \citep{Liu_2012}, whereas HMI magnetograms exhibit a uniform noise level of approximately 5 G \citep{Couvidat_2016, Boucheron_2023}.
-To balance the flux in HMI data with MDI, we multiply Equation.~\ref{eq:ass_form} by 1.4 for HMI data, following \citet{Liu_2012}.
+To balance the flux in HMI data with MDI, we multiply Equation~\ref{eq:ass_form} by 1.4 for HMI data, following \citet{Liu_2012}.
+We should also mention that the $B_\theta$ component from observation has not been considered in our assimilation, as $B_\theta$ is much less compared to the $B_r$ at the surface \citep[e.g.,][]{Vidotto_2016}.

-Surface magnetic fields, especially sunspots, are expected to be anchored below the surface up to a certain depth, but they need to be disconnected from the parent flux tube at the tachocline \citep{Kosovichev2006, Rempel2006,Whitbread2019} to explain surface sunspot distribution.
-While assimilating the magnetogram data, we have extrapolated the sunspots up to a depth $0.9R{_\odot}$ from the surface using a potential field extrapolation technique.
-With the reduced data, $B_r$, we extrapolate it using the following empirical relation: